keviniturralde/react-props-self-assessment-091420/README.md

 - Clone this lab then read the below deliverables and make all necessary changes to the app to get it to work.

-- There are no learn tests for this project

 ## Deliverables:

 ### Header